Promoter lowers volume during Westbrook show as noise complaints continue

 Her windows were open and the noise made it difficult for her to watch a movie on TV, Behn said.
 “Why should a business in Westbrook hold people in Portland hostage?” she said.

-There was a month-long lapse in concerts before Sunday’s performance by Bonamassa, a blues rock guitarist.
+There was a monthlong lapse in concerts before Sunday’s performance by Bonamassa, a blues rock guitarist.
 The upcoming schedule for August is the heaviest of the season.
 There are two concerts this weekend, another two on Aug.
-10th and 11th and then two on the last weekend of the month before the final concert of the season in September.
+10-11, and then two on the last weekend of the month before the final concert of the season in September.

 “Alice Cooper is coming up and I’m not looking forward to it,” Behn said, referring to the Aug.
-10th concert by the hard rock performer.
+10 concert by the hard rock act.

 Adams said Waterfront Concerts has been tweaking the volume settings and speaker locations in an effort to reduce the complaints.
 However, concert officials have said their efforts are sometimes stymied if performers bring their own sound equipment.